What are the MIT STEAM Challenges?

 BSD Education and Nord Anglia International School, Hong Kong

 BSD partnered with Nord Anglia International School, Hong Kong (NAIS HK) in 2017/18 to develop and deliver projects for the MIT STEAM Challenges.

 As part of the partnership, BSD trained 4 NAIS HK teachers in 2017 and is currently training 8 in 2018.
 The 4 teachers developed in 2017, internally trained 4 teachers each, making a total of 20 teachers trained in 2017.

 What students will learn to build using BSD Online in 2018-19

 Year 3-6 students at NAIS HK are using BSD’s cross-curricular TechConnected to create their own MIT STEAM Challenge inventions.
 BSD’s cross-curricular TechConnected helps NAIS HK students construct MIT STEAM Challenge inventions.
 Creating digital artifacts and displaying their work are among the topics covered in this technology education course.

 The BSD projects recommended can be used by students to showcase and present work or to apply their learning.
 For example, students will showcase their work by documenting their journey of researching and building their own STEAM Challenge and present this by creating a digital portfolio.
 Students learn about the challenges of space travel, the preparation required and what astronauts do when they face problems in space; then students apply this learning by creating a Mission to Mars theme Choose Your Own Adventure game.

-At BSD, we believe in and advocate for introducing digital skills, including coding, to students during the primary years.
-This builds a strong foundation of skills, knowledge and experience applying technology that they have created in a real-world context to make them future ready and prepare them for technology first careers.
+At BSD, we believe in and advocate for introducing technology education, including coding, to students during the primary years.
+This builds a strong foundation of skills, knowledge, and experience applying technology that they have created in a real-world context to make them future-ready and prepare them for technology first careers.